Moussi/Kafka-shaping-up/README.md

 # scripts

-/site-docs:  contains an archive of all documentaions that you can find online /libs: contains all the dependencies kafka has to run( ex: zookeeper ...).
+**/site-docs**:  contains an archive of all documentaions that you can find online.
+**/libs:** contains all the dependencies kafka has to run( ex: zookeeper ...).
-/config: contains all the files you need to configure the differnet kafka components.
+**/config:** contains all the files you need to configure the differnet kafka components.
-/bin:  contains all the programs kafka needs to run up in different capacities.
+**/bin:** contains all the programs kafka needs to run up in different capacities.

 # command line